-Road safety is another costly transport externality.
+Road safety is another costly transportation externality.
 Traffic accidents cause more than 1.4 million deaths and 50 million serious injuries every year, 93 percent of which are in developing countries (World Health Organization 2018).
-The World Bank estimates that this reduces the GDP of low- and middle-income countries by between 1 percent and 5 percent (World Bank 2022b).
-Ensuring equitable access to transportation options is another critical goal of sustainable and inclusive transport strategies.
-An estimated one billion people live more than 2 kilometers from an all-weather road and one in six women avoid searching for a job because they fear harassment during transit.
-Switching to electric vehicles will not address any of these issues.
+The World Bank estimates that these deaths and injuries reduce the gross domestic product of LMICs by between 1 percent and 5 percent.4 Ensuring equitable access to transportation options is another critical goal of sustainable and inclusive transportation strategies.
+An estimated 1 billion people live more than 2 kilometers from an all-weather road, and one in six women avoids searching for a job because she fears harassment during transit.
+Switching to EVs will not address any of these issues.

-More fundamental shifts in how transport is organized must therefore accompany the electrification of vehicles.
-Avoid-Shift-Improve is a simple sustainability framework used in the transport sector.
-The first priority is to make the overall transport system more efficient, primarily by avoiding unnecessary or unnecessarily long trips.
-In urban areas, land use planning that creates mixed-use neighborhoods reduces the trip to work, shopping, or entertainment which also promotes local economic development.
-Moving more activities such as work or education online, as was involuntarily during the COVID-19 pandemic, also reduces commuting and therefore congestion.
+More fundamental shifts in how transportation is organized must therefore accompany the electrification of vehicles.
+Avoid-Shift-Improve is a simple sustainability framework used in the transportation sector.
+The first priority is to make the overall transportation system more efficient, primarily by avoiding unnecessary or unnecessarily long trips.
+In urban areas, land use planning that creates mixed-use neighborhoods reduces the trip to work, shopping, or entertainment, which also promotes local economic development.
+Moving more activities such as work or education online, as was done involuntarily during the COVID-19 pandemic, also reduces commuting and therefore congestion.

-The second priority is to increase trip efficiency by encouraging modal shifts: from energy-intensive modes such as personal cars to nonmotorized transport or mass transit.
+The second priority is to increase trip efficiency by encouraging modal shifts: from energyintensive modes such as personal cars to nonmotorized transportation or mass transit.
 Residents will dispense with personal cars only if convenient and affordable alternatives are readily available.
 Wide and safe sidewalks and bike lanes encourage nonmotorized travel for shorter distances.
 Efficient public transit gives commuters incentives to use buses and light rail.
-Transit-oriented development is now used by progressive cities around the world to increase the use of public transport.
-It involves planning and design of urban areas that creates compact, mixed-use, pedestrian and bicycle-friendly developments around public transit hubs (Salat and Ollivier 2017).
-Singapore plans to have 80 percent of the population living within a 10-minute walk from a train station by 2030, which would allow 75 percent of peak-hour trips to be made by public transport (Singapore Land Transport Authority 2013).
+Transit-oriented development is now used by progressive cities around the world to increase the use of public transportation.
+It involves planning and design of urban areas that create compact, mixed-use, pedestrian- and bicycle-friendly developments around public transit hubs (Salat and Ollivier 2017).
+Singapore plans to have 80 percent of the population living within a 10-minute walk from a train station by 2030, which would allow 75 percent of peak-hour trips to be made by public transportation (Singapore Land Transport Authority 2013).

-The third priority is to improve the efficiency of vehicles across transport modes.
+The third priority is to improve the efficiency of vehicles across transportation modes.
 ICEV engines have become ever more fuel-efficient, but more people buy bigger cars, offsetting these gains.
-As electrification will take time, climate goals cannot be achieved without major additional efficiency measures for the ICE fleet.
-In the IEA Net Zero scenario, such measures contribute more emission benefits by 2030 than electrification of vehicles (see figure 1.1).
-So far, the trend toward larger, heavier vehicles is also evident in the EV market, where many EVs replace relatively fuel-efficient ICE cars rather than heavily polluting clunkers.
-One study for the United States found that EVs replaced ICEVs whose fuel-economy was 4.2 mpg better than average and 12 percent of EV buyers replaced hybrid vehicles (Xing, Leard, and Li 2021).
+Because electrification will take time, climate goals cannot be achieved without major additional efficiency measures for the ICE fleet.
+In the International Energy Agency's net zero emission scenario, such measures contribute more emission benefits by 2030 than electrification of vehicles (see figure 1.2).
+So far, the trend toward larger, heavier vehicles is also evident in the EV market, with many EVs replacing relatively fuel-efficient ICEVs rather than heavily polluting clunkers.
+One study for the United States found that EVs replaced ICEVs whose fuel economy was 4.2 miles per gallon better than average, and 12 percent of EV buyers replaced hybrid vehicles (Xing, Leard, and Li 2021).